I have been in therapy for years. Some therapists were better than others. BUT, I have never come out of a therapy session on a realistic cloud nine.

 These regular meet-ups keep me focused and upbeat.

 Some might say workshops can be expensive.
 They can, I am selective.
-And compared to twenty years of therapy I am finding them well worth the cost.
+And compared to twenty-one years of therapy I am finding them well worth the cost.

 Often we with mental illnesses are asked to journal.
 I did for years.
 Everything went on those pages.
 My angst, my railing against society, my unstoppable fears, my circular and fragmented discourse, my terror, my eating disorders, pages and pages of food counts – down and up.